What we do

 We’re not the police.
 We’re not Crime Stoppers.
 We’re the Bolo Program!

-The Bolo Program amplifies priority wanted notices for which police services have already requested the public’s assistance.
-In cooperation with Canadian police services and Crime Stoppers programs, we launch amplification campaigns to reach wider audiences for these notices, on multiple platforms and over extended periods of time, and we offer major financial rewards as incentives for citizens to be on the lookout and submit tips to the authorities.
+Through our Top 25 of Canada’s most wanted, we amplifies select priority wanted notices for which police services have already requested the public’s assistance.
+In cooperation with Canadian police services, we launch amplification campaigns to reach wider audiences for these notices, on multiple platforms and over extended periods of time, and we often offer major financial rewards as incentives for citizens to be on the lookout and submit tips to the authorities.
 In short, we’re reaching you at the right time, at the right place, and by using the right means to encourage you to be on the lookout.

-Our amplification campaigns are 100% free; they don’t cost a dime to Canadian taxpayers and police services.
+Our activities are 100% free; they don’t cost a dime to Canadian taxpayers and police services.
 We never interfere with police activities and investigations—rather, we work in close cooperation with police services to develop and deploy our amplification campaigns.
 And we don’t collect tips; that’s not our job.
-Instead, we encourage you to submit your tips to the police or Crime Stoppers.
+Instead, we encourage you to submit your tips to the authorities.

 Our Partners